napari/docs/docs/naps/6-contributable-menus.md

 to select which subset of points is visible based on feature properties, or one that automatically sets the contrast limits based on properties of the data.
 2. `Annotate` - This submenu provides a location for convenient layer editing tools e.g. `Labels` split/merge actions.
+3. `Data` - This submenu provides utilities for converting your underlying data to a new format e.g. zarr to numpy array, or for changing its data type.
+4. `Layer Type` - This submenu provides utilities for converting layers into layers of different types e.g. image to labels.
-3. `Transform` - Items in this submenu will edit your layer's metadata and affect the way its data is displayed e.g. an affine transform.
+5. `Transform` - Items in this submenu will edit your layer's metadata and affect the way its data is displayed e.g. an affine transform.
-4. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
+6. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
 An example would be a widget that plots the change in the intensity of a clicked pixel over time.
-5. `Filter` - The items in this submenu allow you to apply filters to your actions e.g. a gaussian filter or a denoising filter.
+7. `Filter` - The items in this submenu allow you to apply filters to your actions e.g. a gaussian filter or a denoising filter.
-6. `Register` - Commands that allow the user to perform image registration on one or more layers
+8. `Register` - Commands that allow the user to perform image registration on one or more layers
-7. `Project` - Commands that generate various projections based on one or more layers
+9. `Project` - Commands that generate various projections based on one or more layers
-8. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
+10. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
-9. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
+11. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
-10. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.
+12. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.

 Many of the actions in this menu exist in the right click layer context menu.
 These items should be replicated in the `Layers` menu as needed, both to aid discoverability and